 Madrid is the capital city of Spain and the third largest city in the European Union.
-Madrid has a population of around 3.3 million, with almost of fifth of this comprising of immigrants.
+Madrid has a population of around 3.3 million, with almost 13% of this comprising of immigrants.
 With its high standard of living, good employment prospects, Mediterranean climate and fantastic cultural and sporting legacies, it’s an understandable choice of location to start a new life in Spain.

 Where to live in Madrid